-- Musicianship classes will consist of various ensemble repertoire, rhythm, theory, ear training, music history, music appreciation, composition, improvisation, transposition, singing, movements, sight playing, and technique, etc.
+- The musicianship classes consist of theory, ear training, rhythm, performance, repertoire, ensemble, music history, music appreciation, composition, improvisation, transposition, harmonization, singing, movements, sight singing, sight playing, and technique, etc.

 - Students learn each subject through the benefit of group teaching and games.